andyfoster/skylz/README.md

 # Skylz

 Rails 7 app for keeping track of your skills in various areas.
 Think of it as a personal database of the things you know that you don't want to forget.
-Petential uses in organisations for keeping staff up-to-date with their knowledge and finding out what needs to be practiced.
+Potential uses in organisations for keeping staff up-to-date with their knowledge and finding out what needs to be practiced.

 ## Getting started